Diocese of Tunsberg

 Tunsberg is a diocese of the Church of Norway.
-It includes parishes located within the counties of Vestfold and Buskerud, with the cathedral located in Tønsberg.
-The Diocese of Tunsberg consists of the cathedral deanery and 9 rural deaneries.
+It includes all of the parishes located within the counties of Vestfold and Buskerud, with the cathedral located in the city of Tønsberg.
+The Diocese of Tunsberg consists of the cathedral deanery and eight rural deaneries.

 History

 Prior to the establishment of the Diocese of Tunsberg in 1948, then counties of Vestfold and Buskerud belonged to the Diocese of Oslo.
 In a meeting of the episcopate in 1936, it was made clear that this diocese, which encompasses about a third of Norway's population, could not be managed by a single bishop.
 Therefore, the episcopate suggested that Vestfold and Buskerud should become their own diocese.
 But the Second World War intervened; the discussion was resumed after the liberation of Norway in 1945.
-The result of this was that the Odelsting - the larger of the two divisions of the Storting - decided on November 24, 1947 that Vestfold and Buskerud were to become a new diocese, and that Tønsberg would be the cathedral city of the Diocese of Tunsberg.
-Historically Tønsberg had been an important ecclesiastical center in Norway; in the Middle Ages, there were as many as 7 churches and 3 monasteries in this small urban community.
+The result of this was that the Odelsting – the larger of the two divisions of the Storting – decided on November 24, 1947 that Vestfold and Buskerud were to become a new diocese, and that Tønsberg would be the cathedral city of the Diocese of Tunsberg.
+Historically Tønsberg had been an important ecclesiastical center in Norway; in the Middle Ages, there were as many as seven churches and three monasteries in this small urban community.